modcomlearning/web/README.md

 ![image](https://user-images.githubusercontent.com/66998462/223324142-4ba6f95a-b149-4abe-b0fa-af1c6821f674.png)

-## Step 10, This is an Optional Step But It can be done to provide More similar Product to the product displayed in Image above
+## Step 10, This is an Optional Step But It can be done to provide More similar Product to the product displayed in Image above.
+We Update the code to also select similar products based on Current product Category.
 Update your route to retrieve similar products your **/single** route Looks like below
 ```
 # Get Single Item